saxon1964/neovim-tips/README.md

 {
   "saxon1964/neovim-tips",
   version = "*", -- Only update on tagged releases
-  dependencies = {
+  lazy = false,  -- Load on startup (recommended for daily tip feature) dependencies = {
     "MunifTanjim/nui.nvim",
     -- OPTIONAL: Choose your preferred markdown renderer (or omit for raw markdown)